 Redbooth gives you great team space.
 “Organized work, better teams” as they say.
 And they’re right.
 Redbooth helps you plan with its personalized, visual dashboard and project timelines.
 An overview of dashboards gives you a better understanding of project statuses and if needed, your team is just a call away.
 Because, you can even schedule a video meeting with its software.
 Making it not only a great alternative to Excel, the perfect accompaniment to your virtual team.

 Info can be converted easily so Redbooth helps you manage your team collaboration as well track your project.

 Fewer emails and fewer meetings help to raise productivity when info is given more effectively.
 And Quip can help with this.
-As an alternative to Excel, Quip has docs that are actually live versions of the team’s work.
-They are visible for everyone to view and edit.
-Forget the “I it’s your turn to edit” talks.
-Social engagement in Quip encourages every team member to contribute more on teamwork.
+As an alternative to Excel, Quip has docs that are actually live versions of what your team’s engaged in.
+These are visible for everyone to view and edit.

 Quip is fueling the culture of action- the fact that things can get done faster, all in one place and more productively.